canonical/Ubuntu-Sans-Mono-fonts/README.md

 This Font Software is licensed under the UBUNTU FONT LICENCE Version 1.0 This license is available with a FAQ at https://ubuntu.com/legal/font-licence

-## Repository Layout

-This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.